-Look into the tattoo studios near you to see which ones have the best reputation.
-Talk to people you know who have tattoos, and find out what their experience was and how happy they are with the finished tattoo.
-If they don’t mind you taking a look, also check out their tattoo to see what you think.
+Look into the tattoo shops near you to see which ones have the best reputation.
+Talk to people you know who have tattoos, and find out what their experiences were, and how happy they are with the finished product.
+If they don’t mind you taking a look, you should also check out their tattoo to see what you think.

 You want to select a studio that’s known for quality work and clean conditions.

-Once you’ve selected a studio, or as part of the studio selection process, find out what you can about the artists who work there.
-Check out pictures of their previous work, and if possible, talk to someone you know who used that particular artist for their tattoo.
+Once you’ve selected a studio, or as part of the studio selection process, find out what you can about the tattoo artists who work there.
+Check out pictures of their previous work, and if possible, talk to someone you know who has used that particular tattoo artist before.

-Two different artists in the same studio can, and probably do, have vastly different experience levels, techniques, and styles, so it’s definitely worth investigating.
+Two different tattoo artists in the same studio can, and probably do, have vastly different experience levels, techniques, and styles, so it’s definitely worth investigating.

-In conjunction with selecting a studio and artist, you want to take a look at the different types of tattoo styles so you can select a tattoo artist who is skilled in the particular techniques you want for your tattoo.
+In conjunction with selecting a tattoo parlor and artist, you should take a look at the different types of tattoo styles so you can select tattoo artists who are skilled in the particular style you want for your own tattoos.